MarioJrodas/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the steps I used to set up a ticketing system and how you could do it aswell..<br />
+This practice outlines the steps I used to set up a ticketing system and how you could do it too!

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure Virtual Machine
-- Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop (RDP)
 - Internet Information Services (IIS)

 <h2>Environments Used </h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure Virtual Machine
 - Remote Desktop
 - Internet Information Services (IIS)